-The BrecSoc Committee works hard to come up with an interesting and varied programme of events each year; finding topics, identifying speakers and venues, handling bookings and running the events on the day.
-However, managing bookings by email, as we used to do, was very time-consuming and error-prone.
+The BrecSoc Committee works hard to come up with an interesting and varied programme of events each year; finding topics, speakers and venues, handling bookings and running the events on the day.
+We used to manage bookings by email, but this was very time-consuming and error-prone.

-The system we chose was EventBrite.
-This is one of the largest and easiest-to-use booking systems worldwide, and you may already be familiar with it.
+So, in 2019 we switched entirely to on-line booking and chose EventBrite to manage our ticketing.
+It is one of the largest and easiest-to-use booking systems worldwide, and you may already be familiar with it.

 How Does Our Online Booking Work?